-Below, I have recommended several whale and dolphins watching tours in Tenerife, which are all responsible and eco-friendly.
+Below, I have recommended several whale and dolphin watching tours in Tenerife, which are all responsible and eco-friendly.

 Yes!
 Tenerife is one of the best places to go whale watching in Europe as they have a resident population of pilot whales that live there year-round and several species of migratory whales.